• Products

 Attacks by botnets

 Botnet attacks, such as one based on the Broadcom UPnP Remote Preauth Code Execution vulnerability, often have a chain of infection which runs through a series of stages.
 The logging of network activity is crucial for later analysis of the attack.
-Many network devices support activity logging via Syslog.
+Many network devices support activity logging via syslog.

 Logging hosts for threats